-- Visitors arriving by train get 2 for 1 entry.
-Don’t miss the great views from the top of the tower, overlooking the cathedral and the mighty River Medway.
+- Don’t miss the great views from the top of the tower, overlooking the cathedral and the mighty River Medway.

-- The cathedral, next door, with its beautiful Norman arches, vaulted crypt and medieval graffiti, is also definitely worth visiting.
+- Rochester cathedral is next door, with its beautiful Norman arches, vaulted crypt and medieval graffiti – also definitely worth visiting.

 - Stroll along the High Street for more Dickens-related sights, like Restoration House on Crow Lane, which became Miss Havisham’s Satis House in Great Expectations.

 - Shane Waterman does entertaining guided tours of historic, spooky or secret Rochester all year round.
 Think horrible histories crossed with the pub landlord and you’ll get the idea!